metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_output_v1alpha1_manifest.md

 Optional:

+- `bearer_token_file` (String) Set path to file with bearer authentication tokenCan be used as alterntative to HTTP basic authentication
 - `drop_single_key` (Boolean) If a record only has 1 key, then just set the log line to the value and discard the key.
 - `extract_kubernetes_labels` (Boolean) If set to true, it will add all Kubernetes labels to the Stream labels.
 - `http_password` (Attributes) Password for user defined in HTTP_UserSet HTTP basic authentication password (see [below for nested schema](#nestedatt--spec--outputs--loki--http_password))